KimGonzales/100-days-of-code/log.md

 **Thoughts**: Would like to change link aethetic to goals route and possibly work on edit objective button.

 **Link(s) to work**: https://modern-aspiration.heroku.com

+### Day 5: January 8, 2019

+**Today's Progress**: Played Ruby Warrior levels 1-3 to review ruby basics.

+**Thoughts**: Forgot I could nest if statements and also ruby constants are capitalized.
+Constants do not exist until a value is actually assigned to them.

+**Link(s) to work**: rubywarrior.com